Krono-Git/Professor-Messer-CompTIA-Security-SY0-701-Study-Notes/README.md

 The primary purpose of this repository is to share knowledge by providing clear, structured notes based on the **Security+ course by Professor Messer** in an accessible, **text-based format**.

+Most of the study notes in this repository are based on the **free Security+ course by Professor Messer**, available on **YouTube**.
+These courses are widely respected for their **comprehensive coverage and in-depth explanations**, making them a valuable resource for anyone preparing for the certification.

 Notes are organized using dropdown menus, with each section corresponding to one of the official Security+ exam objective domains.
 You can download the full list of objectives and other official resources from the CompTIA website:

 Link: https://www.comptia.org/en-us/certifications/security/